mrjgamble/K2DataScience/Projects/project2-predictive-modeling/README.md

 Although PCA does not select features (rather it selects components), we find that PCA would require over 120 components in order to match a score of 0.87.
 We are not reducing the complexity of our model in this case, and therefore we will not use PCA in this analysis.

 Finally, SelectKBest appears to have performed almost as good as LinearSVC.
 The difference is that SelectKBest achieves results in a fraction of time over LinearSVC (as we are not using a classification algorithm to perform feature selection).
 As a result, we are going to use SelectKBest as our feature selection, using only 35 features.

-In order to optimize the Logistic Regression model as much as possible, we have also performed hyperparamter tuning using GridSearchCV to determine that C = 500 performs optimally.
+In order to optimize the Logistic Regression model as much as possible, we have also performed hyperparameter tuning using GridSearchCV to determine that C = 500 performs optimally.

 The result was a model that produced a cross validation roc auc score of 0.88 using only 35 features.
 Considerably better than our prior two models: